How to sell digital products with Stripe

 Persuasion through customization and control

-Stripe Checkout is intentionally minimal, and Checkout Page is intentionally flexible.
+Stripe Checkout is intentionally minimal, and our tool is intentionally flexible.

 • Page layout and structure